drewmiley/NewcastleCineworld/README.md

-# pRactice
+# Newcastle Gate Cineworld

+Displays the next 10 films to be shown at Newcastle Gate Cineworld.

-Ractive dummy project setup with bootstrap, babel, and webpack.
+Ractive setup with bootstrap, babel, and webpack.

 ## Running the app

 The app uses webpack-dev-server to aid development.
-Technologies used include babel, immutable for data storage, and mocha and chai for unit testing.

 To start the development server with hot reloading enabled, simply run